 You will also attend a non-assessed weekly lecture module throughout the year called ‘Doing History’.
 This builds on the first-year core module Learning History and aims to develop your awareness of the craft of the historian, developing essential skills to get the most out of your second-year options and enabling you to determine what sort of historian you are.
 It also operates as a bridge to your third and final year, permitting you to make informed decisions about your choice of Special Subject, third-year options, and dissertation.

 This module, normally linked to a year-long History Special Subject, involves the in-depth study of a historical subject from which you will create a 10,000 word dissertation.
 You will have regular meetings with your supervisor and a weekly one hour lecture to guide you through this task.

 Dissertation in Ancient History

 In this module you’ll have the opportunity to engage in intensive study of a topic in Ancient History which you have chosen for yourself.
-This module, built on skills acquired and/or developed in your first and second years, notably, in the Extended Source Study and Studying Classical Scholarship, is primarily dependent on your personal research with few sessions of formal teaching.
-Each student is assigned an individual supervisor to guide them through the process, and comment on plans and two 2000-word drafts of the dissertation.
-For this module you will have a combination of lectures, tutorials, computing sessions and workshops.
+This module, built on skills acquired and/or developed in your first and second years, notably, in the Extended Source Study and Studying Classical Scholarship, is primarily dependent on your personal research, supported by workshops and one-to-one supervision to guide you through the process and comment on draft chapters.